alecjacobson/geometry-processing-registration/README.md

 optimal rigid transformation (R,t) that aligns X to P, minimizing the point-to-point matching energy.

-You may implement either that "Approximate" solution via linearizing the rotation matrix or the "closed form" solution

 ### `src/point_to_plane_rigid_matching.cpp`
 Given a set of source points `X` and corresponding target points `P` and their normals `N`, find the optimal rigid transformation (`R`,`t`) that aligns `X` to